keldefrawy/keldefrawy.github.io/_rd_articles/last-transfer-window.md

 [The Federal Acquisition Regulation](#source-far-ffrdc) defines FFRDCs around a special long-term government relationship, continuity, access, independence, and work integral to an agency mission.
 [GAO has likewise emphasized](#source-gao-ffrdc) institutional memory and trusted relationships as distinguishing purposes.
 Those properties make FFRDCs plausible hosts for transfer across government program cycles. <span class="rd-evidence-token" data-evidence="D">D</span>

+But “FFRDC” is a relationship, not a single operating model.
+[The February 2026 federal list and CRS synthesis classify 41 current centers](#source-crs-ffrdc-2026): 26 R&D laboratories, 10 study-and-analysis centers, and five systems-engineering-and-integration centers.
+The last group is supposed to do engineering.
+The second is supposed to provide analysis.
+Calling either a degraded Bell Labs because it follows its charter would erase its actual public function. <span class="rd-evidence-token" data-evidence="D">D</span>

 The concern that some FFRDCs have become “engineering houses at best” should be treated as a falsifiable institutional claim, not an insult or universal fact.
 Systems engineering, testing, integration, and acquisition support can be nationally essential.
 The failure occurs if task-order execution displaces the authority, talent, and protected time to originate uncertain technical work—or if the center preserves sponsor process better than technical capability.

 The right audit asks: